 This will create a copy of the project on your local machine.
 Now that you have cloned the repo we will need to do two things:

 First is to make the necessary changes/contribution and commit those changes.
 After making your changes and adding new files, its time to add those changes into a separate branch before pushing them to remote.

 But, first let's create a branch.
 In your git bash, change the path to pint to your repository directory.
 To do that use this command:

 cd project folder name

-Now create a branch using the git checkout command:
+Now, to create a branch we will use the command:

 git checkout -b your-new-branch-name